svrooij/Xiaomi-Scooter-Motion-Control/README.md

 ## Software
 ### Upload script to Arduino
 Using the latest Arduino IDE, upload the .ino file to your programming board.
-Remove the stock throttle and place the Arduino Nano under the original dashboard.

 ### Flash custom firmware to Dashboard
 Using one of the following apps, flash your dashboard to custom firmware that meets the local regulations:
 * Android (paid): [Xiaoflasher](https://play.google.com/store/apps/details?id=eScooter.m365Info)